xNocken/replay-downloader/readme.md

   FriendlyName: string, // the replay name.
 Its just the name of the map
   Timestamp: string,
   bIsLive: boolean, // is the match currently running?
   bCompressed: boolean, // is the replay compressed.
-Current compression algorithm for replays is kraken
+Replays are compressed using oodle
   DesiredDelayInSeconds: number,
   DownloadLink: string, // header download link // expires after 15 minutes
   FileSize: number,